Contramodules for algebraic groups: induction and projective covers: An inverse limit theorem for projective contramodules of semi simple algebraic groups.

-We have natural projection maps $\pi_m: P_{\lambda} \longrightarrow P_{\lambda,m}$.
-We aim to show that $P_\lambda$ is the projective cover of $L(\lambda)$ in $k[G]-$Contra.
+Note that the maps $q_r$ are contramodule homomorphisms since $q$ is.
+We have natural projection maps $\pi_r: P_{\lambda} \longrightarrow P_{\lambda,r}$.
+We aim to show that $P_\lambda$ is the projective cover of $L(\lambda)$ in $k[G]$-Contra.
 By Lemma \ref{Posit_equivalences} we know that $P_{\lambda}$ is a projective contramodule if and only if the functor is exact, and this is ultimately what we aim to show.
-First, we state and prove two lemmas which will aid us in showing exactness of the aforementioned functor.
+First, we state and prove two lemmas which will aid us in showing the exactness of the aforementioned functor.

-\begin{lemma} $P_\lambda$ is a projective contramodule if and only if is exact, that is, we only need to show exactness for finite dimensional $k[G]-$comodules. \end{lemma}
+\begin{lemma} $P_\lambda$ is a projective contramodule if and only if is exact, that is, we only need to show exactness for finite-dimensional $k[G]$-comodules. \end{lemma}